open-organization/open-org-leaders-manual/sansing-let-engagement-lead-the-way.md

 ### Early experiments

 First, a quick note on data: you should follow all the laws, policies, and rules that cover data collection, retention, and use for you and your participants.
-We always encourage people to adopt data [privacy policies that are as strong as Mozilla's](https://www.mozilla.org/en-US/privacy/websites/).
+We always encourage people to adopt data privacy policies that are as strong as Mozilla's.[^mozilla-data-privacy]

 Let's take a look at some early data analysis we've done of participants' engagements with OLE programs during the first half (H1) of 2018.
 We want to share these observations to suggest how a MoE might help lead our team—and yours—answer new questions and develop new pathways and programs to support participants.